nbaglivo/stocks/PITCHME.md

 ### Lambda functions (stockLoader repo)

-We use a lambda function for each brand, The function is in charge of getting the stock by using one of the methods (http, ftp, etc..), the lambda function also creates the file in S3 and hit the private endpoint.
-So the steps are;
+* One lambda function per brand.
+* In charge of getting the stock information.
+* Implement one method of getting stock (http, ftp, ...)
+---

+@title[lambda-steps]

+### Lambda functions - steps

 * Getting the stock.
 * Parse it.